ranshaa05/WaifuLabs-Bot/README.md

 * Buttons to refresh the grid, keep current waifu, go back one stage, and more.

+## Add this bot to your server! 😄
+Use this link: www.shorturl.at/eHS09

+*This bot may be inactive at times.

 ## Set-up
 * Install python 3.8 or greater.
 * Clone this git repo or download the latest package.